This post may contain affiliate links. Please read our disclosure policy.

 - Preheat the oven to 350°F (177°C).

-- In a medium skillet, heat the oil over medium heat.
-Add the chopped onions and cook for about 2 minutes.
+- Heat the olive oil in a small skillet over medium heat.
+Add the onion and cook 2 minutes.

-- Remove from the oven, cover the meatloaf with aluminum foil or a plate, and let it rest for at least 10 minutes before slicing.
+- Cover loosely with foil and let rest 10 minutes before slicing.

 Notes